2023 Virtual Introductory Training Course

 Bernd Meibohm, University of Tennessee, Memphis, USA

 The 5-day course will introduce participants to basic principles in the pharmacokinetic and pharmacodynamic evaluation of novel protein therapeutics and provide opportunities for hands-on PK and PK/PD modeling and simulation examples relevant for protein drugs.
 Topics include target-mediated drug disposition, tissue and tumor penetration, interspecies scaling, first-in human dose selection, model-informed drug development, pediatric pharmacology, bispecifics, antibody-drug conjugates, drug-drug interactions, and immunogenicity.

 Participants of the 9th 'PKPD of Protein Therapeutics' pharmacometric training course 2019

 Hand-on exercises and simulations will be performed individually and in small groups using multiple software tools (There is no prior modeling experience required!).

 The course has been held annually since 2011 in a 5-day version and since 2016 also in a 3-day version in North America, Europe and Asia.
-It has been attended by several hundred scientists from large and small pharma (including companies such as Abbvie, Amgen, Bayer, Biogen-Idec, Bristol-Myers, Boehringer, Janssen, Merck, Novartis, Novo Nordisk and Pfizer), academic institutions, and major regulatory agencies.
+It has been attended by several hundred scientists from large and small pharma (including companies such as Abbvie, Amgen, AstraZeneca/MedImmune, Bayer, Biogen-Idec, Bristol-Myers, Boehringer, Janssen, EMD Serono, Merck, Novartis, Novo Nordisk, Pfizer, Regeneron, and Roche), academic institutions, and major regulatory agencies.